Maustrian3/DST/theory_question.md

 In essence, annotations are good for simple configurations within code, while XML is better suited for more complex setups and when separating configuration from code is important.

+How to choose for software projects?

+1. **Project Requirements:** Consider the complexity of the project and the level of flexibility required for configurations
+2. **Team Preferences and Skills**
+3. **Maintainability:** Consider long-term maintainability concerns

 ### 1.6.2.
 Entity Manager and Entity Lifecycle

 What is the lifecycle of a JPA entity, i.e., what are the different states an entity can be in?
 What EntityManager